-There is so much going on in NOLA this weekend (of 07/27/18) that it can seem nearly impossible to decide what to do.
-This is the ninth edition of a weekly series in which we here at Big Easy Magazine give suggestions on fun ways to spend a day, evening or afternoon in our beloved city.
-So let’s begin!
-What’s a good way to spend a weekend in New Orleans, or more specifically, what’s a great way to use your time this weekend (that of July 27th) in the city of New Orleans?
-Get out of the house and into some clothes you don’t mind getting a bit sweaty in while you check out one of the many beautiful, breathtaking parks that our great city is host to.
+There is so much going on in NOLA that it can seem nearly impossible to decide what to do.
+Instead of heading to the bar or the French Quarter, why not instead get out of the house and into some clothes you don’t mind getting a bit dirty while you check out one of the many beautiful, breathtaking parks that our great city is host to?

-The weather in New Orleans this weekend is expected to actually give us a relative break from the intense heat of the past two weekends!
-With temperatures only reaching about 90 degrees and partly cloudy skies, it will be the first weekend in the past several where outdoors activities are actually pretty enjoyable.
-You can both get out of the house and into your own thoughts by taking in one of New Orleans beautiful parks.
+New Orleans is home to some of the most beautiful parks in the area, there’s no doubt about it.
 There is no better place to reflect than amidst nature.
-Or if reflecting isn’t how you relax, there is also no better place to read or work on some writing, sketching or painting than in one of the city’s many parks.
+Or if reflecting isn’t how you relax, there is also no better place to read or work on some writing, sketching, or painting than in one of the city’s many parks.
 There are many, but the two most magnificent are the ones that I will address in this piece.
 They are Audubon Park and New Orleans City Park.

 The larger of these, New Orleans City Park, located in Mid-city and is home to many different art installations, restaurants, the New Orleans Museum of Art (as shown in last week’s installment of this series) and of course a great deal of natural green space.
 This 1300 acre park is one of a kind.
 With plenty of walking paths, disc golf, paddle boats for rentals, and a small amusement park for the kids, this park has something for everyone.
 If personal reflection is your cup of tea, be sure to take a stroll through the New Orleans Museum of Art’s free Sculpture Garden!
 Whether on a date or alone, the Sculpture Garden is a beautiful outdoor space that is uniquely New Orleans, yet also global in its collection, which is immensely appropriate, given that New Orleans truly is a global melting pot.
 So whether it’s for a game of disc golf with your friends, a paddle boat ride with your kids, or even a volunteering day with your Church, you will be able to find it at City Park.